salzmanlab-admin/STAR_wrapper/README.md

 138. `is.multimapping`: indicates whether the alignment is multimapping
 139. `njunc_binR1A`: junction noise score for `R1A`
 140. `njunc_binR1B`: junction noise score for `R1B`
-141. `threeprime_partner_number_R1`: number of distinct 3' splice sites across for each 5' splice site in the class input file
+141. `threeprime_partner_number_R1`: number of distinct 3' splice sites across the class input file for each 5' splice site in the class input file
-142. `fiveprime_partner_number_R1`: number of distinct 5' splice sites across for each 3' splice site in the class input file
+142. `fiveprime_partner_number_R1`: number of distinct 5' splice sites across the class input file for each 3' splice site in the class input file
 143. `length_adj_AS_R2`: length ajusted alignment score for R2
 144. `nmmR2`: number of mismatches in R2
 145. `qual_R2`: mapping quality value for R2